In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 This creates an awkward reality: SaaS products are misaligned with enterprise needs.

 The ultimate result is that SaaS vendors can only provide a basic set of software tools and conduct deep customization for different enterprises.
-This business model represents a huge investment and meager profits for software companies.
+This business model represents huge investment and meager profits for software companies.

 How AI Changes This Situation